Reading from network

 - Retrieve account transactions

 By the end, you'll understand how to interact with TON HTTP-based APIs.
-Particularly, in this guide TON Center is used, a fast and reliable HTTP API for TON.
+In this guide, TON Center is used—a fast and reliable HTTP API for TON.

-First, visit installation pages and install NodeJS and npm for your OS.
-Check that installation is correct by running those commands:
+First, visit the installation pages and install Node.js and npm for your OS.
+Check that the installation is correct by running the following commands:

 node -v